 The immune system is made up of a number of different parts that work together to protect your body from harmful germs and substances.
 These parts include:

 Antibodies are the proteins produced by your immune system to prevent foreign germs, viruses and tumour cells (or antigens) from harming your body.
 If an antigen is found by your immune system, antibodies will be created which stick to and identify them so that they can be destroyed.

-The thymus gland is a small gland situated to the left of your stomach.
-It plays a key role in the functioning of the immune system by producing the hormone, thymosin, which aides t cell production, a type of white blood cell.
+The thymus gland is a small gland situated in the chest between the lungs.
+It plays a key role in the functioning of the immune system by producing the hormone, thymosin, which aids T-cell production, a type of white blood cell.
 Once they’ve been created, these cells operate within other parts of the immune system once it’s activated.

 The thymus gland is largest in children and produces and matures cells from before birth, through to puberty.
 Once you reach puberty, it begins to shrink as it has already produced all of the t cells your body will need.

 Bone marrow is a crucial part of your immune system.
-All of your body’s blood cells originate from bone marrow.
-Bone marrow contains immature cells that divide to form white blood cells (b cells and t cells).
+Most of your body’s blood cells originate from bone marrow.
+Bone marrow contains immature cells that divide to form white blood cells (B-cells and T-cells).

 Once the cells have matured within the bone marrow and thymus gland, they travel to the lymph nodes and spleen where they sit until the immune system is activated.